urcomputeringpal/geryon/README.md

 _noun_

 1. A mythological Greek monster.
 Like the :octocat:, it's not entirely clear how many legs Geryon had.
-2. A GitHub App for Kubernetes clusters.
-Run it on your cluster to let others in your organization connect their repo to that cluster by installing the app.
+2. A GitHub App for connecting orgs and repos to Kubernetes clusters.
+Run it on your cluster to let others in your organization connect their new or existing repos to that cluster by installing the app.

 ## Features